Ultimate New Brunswick Real Estate Investing Guide for 2026

 Price to Rent Ratio

-The price to rent ratio (p/r) is a comparison of median property prices and median rental rates that will show you how much rent the market can tolerate.
-An investor can not pay a high amount for a rental home if they can only collect a limited rent not letting them to repay the investment within a appropriate time.
-You will prefer to discover a lower p/r to be assured that you can establish your rents high enough to reach acceptable returns.
+The price to rent ratio (p/r) is a contrast of median property prices and median rental rates that will indicate how much rent the market can allow.
+An investor can not pay a high price for a property if they can only charge a modest rent not enabling them to pay the investment off in a appropriate timeframe.
+The less rent you can charge the higher the price-to-rent ratio, with a low p/r illustrating a more profitable rent market.

 Median Gross Rents